flojoy-ai/docs/docs/getting-started/install.md

 title: Installation
 ---

-## UNIX install
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-To install Flojoy on *NIX systems, there are a few prequisites needed on your machine.
+To install Flojoy, firstly there are a few prequisites needed on your machine.
 - Python
   - A suitable python installation with `pip`.
 It may be worthwhile to create a virtual environment to use with Flojoy to ensure cross-module compatibility.
 - Node